History of Wendy Williams in Timeline

 In 2021, Wendy Williams revealed that she was date raped while in college.

-In January 2022, Wells Fargo froze Wendy Williams' accounts and requested a New York Supreme Court hearing to determine if she needed a guardianship due to her health.
-She disputed the allegations, accusing her former manager and a Wells Fargo financial advisor of impropriety.
+In January 2022, Wells Fargo froze Wendy Williams's accounts and requested a New York Supreme Court hearing to determine whether she needed a guardianship due to her health conditions.

-In 2023, Wendy Williams retired from broadcasting after being diagnosed with aphasia and frontotemporal dementia.
+In 2023, Wendy Williams retired from broadcasting following a diagnosis of aphasia and frontotemporal dementia.

 In 2023, Wendy Williams was diagnosed with aphasia and frontotemporal dementia and entered a cognitive facility.

-February 2024: Airing of documentary "Where Is Wendy Williams?"
+February 2024: Airing of 'Where Is Wendy Williams?'
+Documentary

-In February 2024, the documentary chronicling Wendy Williams's life since 2022, "Where Is Wendy Williams?", aired on Lifetime.
+In February 2024, the documentary "Where Is Wendy Williams?", chronicling Williams's life since 2022, aired on Lifetime.
 Sabrina Morrissey unsuccessfully sued to prevent its release.

-November 2024: Legal documents describe Williams as "cognitively impaired"
+November 2024: Legal Documents Describing Williams as Incapacitated

 In November 2024, legal documents filed by Sabrina Morrissey described Wendy Williams as "cognitively impaired, permanently disabled and legally incapacitated."

-In January 2025, Wendy Williams stated during her appearance on The Breakfast Club radio show that she was "not cognitively impaired."
-She described her guardianship as "emotional abuse" and compared it to prison and called for broader reforms of the guardianship system.
-Her niece Alex Finnie supported her, stating that Wendy "sounds great" and encouraged support via the hashtag #FreeWendy.
+In January 2025, Wendy Williams appeared on The Breakfast Club and stated that she was "not cognitively impaired".
+She described her guardianship as "emotional abuse" and compared it to prison.
+Her niece Alex Finnie expressed support for her.